btrask/stronglink/SECURITY.md

 Practices in use (pro tip: contributing guidelines):

 - Language-agnostic
+	- Keep the whole project small and auditable
+	- Use read-only access when possible (for the file system, variables, etc.)
 	- Read the man pages/docs before using functions
 	- Know which functions accept format strings and don't pass arbitrary strings by mistake
 	- Don't use SQL (for performance, but no chance of SQLi)